the

 Wake up and smell the espresso.

-After breakfast, we'll check out and head into the countryside.
-After an hour's drive, we'll pull up to the castle-like town of San Gimignano, our home for the next two nights.
+After breakfast, we'll check out and head into the countryside toward the medieval hillside town of San Gimignano, our home for the next two nights.

-Spend some time wandering the tiny streets, climbing towers for killer views, or hitting up our favorite local wine bar that serves mouth watering crostone and chianti for 4 euro a glass.
+Spend some time wandering the tiny streets, climbing stone towers for killer views, or hitting up our favorite local wine bar for crunchy crostones and chianti for a couple euro a glass.

-At 4pm, meet up with the group to head to the nearby village of Certaldo for a regional cooking class with a local chef/typical Italian Mamma.
+That afternoon, we’ll all meet up to head to the nearby village of Certaldo for a regional cooking class with a local chef/typical Italian Mamma.

 Salute